Pre-training Vision Transformers with Formula-driven Supervised Learning

 This paper is based on results obtained from a project, JPNP20006, commissioned by the New Energy and Industrial Technology Development Organization (NEDO).
+AIST policy-based budget project ``R\&D on Generative AI Foundation Models for the Physical Domain.''
 Computational resource of AI Bridging Cloud Infrastructure (ABCI) provided by National Institute of Advanced Industrial Science and Technology (AIST) was used.
-We want to thank Junichi Tsujii, Yutaka Satoh, Kensho Hara, Yoshihiro Fukuhara, Hiroaki Aizawa, Shintaro Yamamoto, Takehiko Ohkawa, Ryo Takahashi for their helpful comments in research discussions.
+We want to thank Junichi Tsujii, Yutaka Satoh, Kensho Hara, Yoshihiro Fukuhara, Hiroaki Aizawa, Shintaro Yamamoto, Takehiko Ohkawa, Ryo Takahashi for their helpful comments in research discussions. \else